-- receive the Interreg funds from the European Commission on behalf of the Programme - establish the applications for payment before they are sent to the European Commission. - pay the Interreg funds to the project partners 189
+- receive the Interreg funds from the European Commission on behalf of the Programme - establish the applications for payment before they are sent to the European Commission. - pay the Interreg funds to the project partners provided by the lead partners and the responsiveness of all parties involved.